b-tomasz/Simplify-Home-Automation/Documentation/04-update.md

 <img src="Images/update/Update004.png" alt="System is updating" width="500"/>

-After successfull installation you are done and can close the commandline.
+After successfull update you are done and can close the commandline.